inducer/pyublas/doc/converters.rst

 * Only 2D arrays of the right element order (i.e. column-/row-major) can be
   converted to :ctype:`numpy_matrix`.

+If a multi-dimensional array is converted to a :ctype:`numpy_vector`, the data in the vector will be a flattened representation of that vector.

 References and Pointers
 -----------------------